redhat-cip/dci-openstack-agent/README_certification.md

 You can find the list of the OpenStack tests available on the [Openstack Certification ansible role page](https://github.com/redhat-cip/ansible-role-openstack-certification/blob/master/defaults/main.yml#L35-L79)

-## How to install the Red Hat Certification UI on the jumpbox (and anywhere else)
+## How to install the Red Hat Certification UI on the remoteci (and anywhere else)

-You cannot install the redhat-certification interface on the jumpbox.
+You cannot install the redhat-certification interface on the remoteci.
 This because of dependency conflict.
 However, you can use the docker image:

 ```console